Global Cultural History

 Anne Gerritsen is Professor in the Department of History at the University of Warwick.
 Between 2013 and 2018, she held the Kikkoman Chair in the study of Asia-Europe Exchange, with special attention to art, material culture and human dynamics at Leiden University.

 Professor Gerritsen’s research has focused on (Asian) material culture within (global) history, food and food cultures in the exchange between Asia and Europe, theory and methods of history, and gender.
 Her recent interest is in the global exchange of foods and medicines, including soya sauce.
-She has authored Ji’an Literati and the Local in Song-Yuan-Ming China (Brill, 2007) and edited a number of books, including Writing Material Culture History (Bloomsbury, 2015, with Giorgio Riello), Micro-Spatial Histories of Global Labour (Palgrave Macmillan, 2017, with Christian de Vito), and most recently Global Gifts: The Material Culture of Diplomacy in Early Modern Eurasia (Cambridge University Press, 2018, with Giorgio Riello and Zoltan Biedermann).
+She has authored Ji’an Literati and the Local in Song-Yuan-Ming China (2007) and edited a number of books, including Writing Material Culture History (2015, with Giorgio Riello), The Global Lives of Things: The Material Culture of Connections in the First Global Age (2016, with Giorgio Riello), Micro-Spatial Histories of Global Labour (2017, with Christian de Vito), and Global Gifts: The Material Culture of Diplomacy in Early Modern Eurasia (2017, with Giorgio Riello and Zoltan Biedermann).

 Maria Lúcia Garcia Pallares-Burke (University of Cambridge)